rileydigitalservices/payhere-php-sdk/README.md

 // tell Payhere to use the tweaked client
 \Payhere\ApiRequest::setHttpClient($curl);

-// use the Momo API client as you normally would
+// use the Payhere API client as you normally would
 ```

 ## Custom cURL Options (e.g. proxies)